Best Gloves for Cross Country Skiing

 If you want to maintain the dexterity of a glove but still need to keep your hands warm and dry I suggest looking into the Comfort Tracker from Hestra.
 Hestra is the trendy glove pick right now.
 Their race gloves look nice but are a sloppy fit for me and ride themselves down your hand as you ski.
 Their less race oriented gloves seem to work a bit better from a comfort perspective.
 You can also usually find an ergo grip version of most Hestra gloves.
 These provide a closer fit.
 The gloves are well made, use comfortable material, and apparently have a decent warranty.
 Here are some solid picks for your first ski outting:

-Hestra Windstopper Active Grip 5-Finger Glove - https://www.amazon.com/Hestra-Windstopper-Active-Grip5-Finger/
+Hestra Ergo Grip Windstopper Race 5-Finger Glove - https://amzn.to/4rcwtmP

 The Best Cheap Gloves